 - Am I able to evaluate a borrower for both the Standard Modification and "classic"

-- Is the underwriting for the Standard Modification process like HAMP? – Updated
+- Is the underwriting for the Standard Modification process similar to the Home Affordable Modification Program® (HAMP®)? – Updated

 - What happens if the borrower is ineligible for the Standard Modification?